-In response to these and other findings, in February 2013, the US Surgical Infection Society ("SIS"), the Society for Hospital Epidemiologists of America ("SHEA"), the Infectious Disease Society of America ("IDSA") and the American Society of Hospital Pharmacists ("ASHP") published new guidelines recommending that in the US all Staphylococcus aureus (including MRSA) should be decolonised in all cardiovascular and most orthopaedic surgeries.
-This represents a five to tenfold increase in the market size for Staphylococcus aureus decolonisation in the US.

-In 2014, AHRQ/IDSA/SHEA recommended an even more aggressive treatment strategy, Universal Decolonisation ("UD") of all intensive care unit ("ICU") patients without screening, awarding a Grade I (highest) level of evidence rating.
+In response to these and other findings, the US Surgical Infection Society ("SIS"), the Society for Hospital Epidemiologists of America ("SHEA"), the Infectious Disease Society of America ("IDSA") and the American Society of Hospital Pharmacists ("ASHP") published guidelines recommending that in the US all Staphylococcus aureus (including MRSA) should be decolonised in all cardiovascular and most orthopaedic surgeries.
+AHRQ/IDSA/SHEA recommended an even more aggressive treatment strategy, universal decolonisation ("UD") of all intensive care unit ("ICU") patients without screening, awarding a Grade I (highest) level of evidence rating.
 US hospital groups, including the Hospital Corporation of America, are now implementing UD for all patients entering the ICU.
-This market has a potential patient population of over eight million people in the US alone.
-UD of ICU patients represents a potentially attractive line extension for XF-73 where its rapid anti-bacterial action and attractive resistance profile could enable this preventative measure into the future.
+In 2019, the Journal of the American Medical Association ("JAMA") published updated guidelines that instruct US surgeons to perform topical intranasal decolonisation prior to surgery with the highest strength, IA recommendation.
+This publication advocates improving recovery after surgery and the recommendation was clear that topical therapy be applied universally to all cardiac surgical patients, not only Staphylococcus aureus carriers.
+This is clear support for the approach proposed by Destiny Pharma with XF-73 nasal gel.

 In Europe, similar guidelines exist recommending decolonisation of Staphylococcus aureus positive patients prior to certain surgeries.
 The antibiotic, mupirocin, is often used off-label in the US for these applications, although it has two key disadvantages in that it is slow acting, requiring five days of dosing, and staphylococcal resistance to mupirocin can develop rapidly and become widespread.
 Consequently, many guidelines are accompanied with a resistance warning related to mupirocin use.
+In 2019 another new review concluded that global mupirocin resistant Staphylococcus aureus prevalence had increased to 7.6% and that mupirocin resistant MRSAs have increased by 13.8% and consequently the monitoring of mupirocin use remains critical.